 Setup The NYU Depth v2 dataset contains three types of support relationships: an object can be supported by an object from behind, by an object from below, or supported by a hidden object.
 Each object is also labeled with one of the four structure classes: {floor, structure, furniture, prop}.
-We define the support relation type between objects and the structure class of each object.
+We define the support graph generation task as to predicting both the support relation type between objects and the structure class of each object.
 We take the smallest bounding box that encloses an object segmentation mask as its object region.
-We assume groundtruth object locations in this task.
+We assume ground-truth object locations in this task.

 We compare our final model with two previous models [28, 24] on the support graph generation task.
 Following the metric used in previous work, we report two types of support relation accuracies [28]: type-aware and typeagnostic.
-We also report the performance with $R \otimes 50$ and $R \otimes 100$ measurements of the predicate classification task introduced in Sec.
+We also report the performance with Re®50 and R@100 measurements of the predicate classification task introduced in Sec.
 4.1.
-Note that both [28] and [24] use RGB-D images, whereas our model uses only RGB images.
+Note that both [28] and [24] use R@B-D images, whereas our model uses only R@B images.

 Figure 6.
-Sample support relation predictions from our model on the NYU Depth v2 dataset [28]. $\rightarrow$ : support from below, $\rightarrow$ : support from behind.
+Sample support relation predictions from our model on the NYU Depth v2 dataset [28]. - support from below, -: support from behind.
 Red arrows are incorrect predictions.
 We also color code structure classes: ground is in blue, structure is in green, furniture is in yellow, prop is in red.
 Purple indicates missing structure class.
 Note that the segmentation masks are only shown for visualization purpose.

 Results Our model outperforms previous work, achieving new state-of-the-art performance using only RGB images.
 Our results show that having contextual information further improves support relation prediction, even compared to purpose-built models [24, 28] that used RGB-D images.
 Fig. 6 shows some sample predictions using our final model.
 Incorrect predictions typically occur in ambiguous supports, e.g., books in shelves can be mistaken as being supported from behind (row 1, column 2).
 Geometric structures that have weak visual features also cause failures.
 In row 2, column 1, the ceiling at the top left corner of the image is predicted as supported from behind instead of supported below by the wall, but the boundary between the ceiling and the wall is nearly invisible.
-Such visual uncertainty may be resolved by having additional denth information.
+Such visual uncertainty may be resolved by having additional depth information.